 Queen Nandi was born in 1760 in Melmoth, South Africa, and she was Shaka Zulu’s mother—one of the Zulu Kings in South Africa.
 She was a figure of strength to the kingdom of Zulu.
 According to historians, she gave birth out of wedlock, which made her suffer a great deal of insult and humiliation at other women’s hands.

 Through her determination, Shaka became a great king.
 Queen Nandi’s steadfastness had a positive influence on the kingdom.
 She inculcated and instilled great values in her son, and it was evident in the way Shaka treated his subjects, especially women.
-She supported her son tirelessly, resulting in many exploits and borders’ extensions during her son’s tenure.
-She died in 1827, but her work still live on.

 #8: Queen Muhumuza of Rwanda